How the boomers crippled France

-What was remarkable, however, was an unexpected cri de coeur from the Prime Minister in the days before the confidence vote that ousted him.
-Bayrou had tried, and failed, to balance the books.
+What was remarkable, however, was an unexpected cri de coeur from Bayrou in the days before the confidence vote that ousted him.
+The Prime Minister had tried, and failed, to balance the books.
 Even the threat of an IMF takeover hadn’t helped.
 With little left to lose, Bayrou declared that the winners in French society have been the baby boumeurs.
 On live TV, two weeks before the confidence vote, he called them out for their selfishness.
 The next morning he likened French workers to slaves, arguing that France will be “forcing them for decades to repay the loans lightly decided upon by previous generations”.

 Plus ça change, you might say.
 Fiscal profligacy and debt have long been a French forte.
 To find France’s last balanced budget, you would have to go back to 1975, 50 years ago.
 But with the deficit estimated at 5.4% of its GDP in 2024, its debt at 114% of GDP, and Greek bonds now outperforming French ones, France is living beyond its means.
 And this splurge of public money is not reflected on the ground.
 French growth, at 0.6%, is sluggish.
 Domestic consumption is flatlining and investments are being held back.
 There is no engine in the French economy.